Table of Contents

 Specs

 It is roughly 33mm long, but about 9mm of that is male threading which ultimately ends up inside of another part.
-It is about 2 inches in diameter because the male (camera side) and female (telescope side) threads are standard SCT threas (2″, 24 TPI).
-This allows it to attach directly to the back of many SCTs like the 8se, and to have other SCT-threaded accessories attach to the other side.
+It is about 2 inches in diameter because the male (camera side) and female (telescope side) threads are standard SCT threads (2″, 24 TPI).
+This allows it to attach directly to the back of many SCTs like the 8se, and to have other SCT-threaded accessories attach to the rear side.
 Note that many accessories are M42 threads, however, and will not fit on the camera side of this reducer without an adapter.
 The most common choice is a t-thread extension that has M42 threads on the other side.

 Strengths and Weaknesses